Skip to content

 By configuring the above, DNS resolution forward can be realized.
 If you need to forward according to the requesting port, you can configure the second DNS server, and add the --group parameter to the bind configuration to specify the forward name.

-By configuring the above, requests to the 7053 port are all queried using the office group, and requests to the 8053 port are all queried using the home group.
+By configuring the above, requests to the 7053 port are all queried using the public group, and requests to the 8053 port are all queried using the local group.